lindsayreiner/pocketRM/README.md

 # pocketRM

-Track your personal relationships and acquaintances with PocketCRM.
-Random
+Track your personal relationships and acquaintances with PocketRM.

-PocketRM